 It's easy to tag and filter assets so you can quickly find the assets you need, and use them where they're allowed.
 And smart content features will tag and suggest assets automatically as you use them!

-You can define content types to group different pieces of information into reusable units.
-Users can then create content items based on these content types for consistent use and presentation among channels.
+Create asset types to define what information you need to collect when users create assets.
+Digital asset types define the custom attributes required for your digital assets (files, images, and videos).
+Content types group different pieces of content into reusable units.
+Users can then create digital assets and content items based on these asset types for consistent use and presentation among channels.

 With Oracle Content and Experience, you can manage your content in the cloud, all in one place and accessible from anywhere.